gt8073a/wordsy-letterwhale/media/README.md

 ## Create your own

-You can create your own emojis, make sure you set "EMOJISET: mapsmarker" in your config file.
+You can create your own emojis, make sure you set "emojiset: mapsmarker" in your config file.
 Be creative and have fun!

 Here's all the files you'll need: